charity338/teen-mental-health-analysis/README.md

 Adolescent mental health is a growing concern worldwide.
 Rising stress levels are frequently linked to digital overexposure, poor sleep, and sedentary lifestyles.
 But without data, it's hard to take informed action.

 This project aims to bridge that gap.
-By analyzing behavioral data from 5,000 teens — including screen time, exercise, sleep, and social habits — we trained a machine learning model to classify their **stress levels** (Low, Medium, High) based on **wearable stress scores**.
+By analyzing behavioral data from 5,000 teens, including screen time, exercise, sleep, and social habits, we trained a machine learning model to classify their **stress levels** (Low, Medium, High) based on **wearable stress scores**.

 The goal is to offer:
 - A behavioral lens on mental health